Hashir-Jamil/LongBox/LOG.md

 	Oscar: Changed default font to Calibri.
  	Eric: Added ability to login using email and password rather than just username and password.
 New user registration no longer allows '@' or blank usernames
-    Ali & Ahan: Went over the error in FavoritesPanel and ComicBookFavoritesDaoImpl.
+    Ali & Ahan: Went over the error in FavouritesPanel and ComicBookFavouritesDaoImpl.

 ## Wednesday, March 6th, 2024

-    Ahan: Fixed the error in FavoritesPanel and ComicBookFavoritesDaoImpl due to incorrect initializing of objects.
+    Ahan: Fixed the error in FavouritesPanel and ComicBookFavouritesDaoImpl due to incorrect initializing of objects.
 Also refactored the rpofile page.
     Group (All members): Meeting with professor and weekly update in lecture time.
     Group (Ahan, Hashir, Eric, Oscar): Evening work session to finish iteration 2 planning document, discussing any tasks left to complete & discussion of a design decision for common interface of stub data and postgresql data.